04christopher/SkiSnowboardTracker/README.md

 - As a user, I want to be able to track the amount of times I have done a Ski Run.
 - As a user, I want to be able to track the time it took me to do a Ski run.
-- As a user, I want to be able to see information about any Ski run, such as difficulty, length,elevation, etc.
+- As a user, I want to be able to see information about any Ski run, such as difficulty, length, elevation, etc.
-- As a user, I want to be able to record lists of trips (Ski-trail combinations) that I've done and want to do.
+- As a user, I want to be able to record lists of trips (Ski-trail combinations) that I've done.
-- As a user, I want to be able to see my personal bests.
+- As a user, I want to be able to see my personal bests and average times.
 - As a user, I want to be able to add a ski trail to a Mountain.
 - As a user, I want to be able to see a list of run-times.
 - As a user, I want to be able to check the total distance of my runs for the day.

-An example of text with **bold** and *italic* fonts.